L. Jacques Ménard, C.C., O.Q., LLD.

 L. Jacques Ménard is Chairman of BMO Nesbitt Burns and President of BMO Financial Group, Quebec.

-Mr. Ménard is currently a director of WestJet, Claridge Inc., Stingray Digital, the Montreal Symphony Orchestra, the Montreal Alouettes, the Gairdner Foundation, the Macdonald Stewart Foundation, the Mobilys Foundation and the Junior Achievement Canada Foundation.
-He is also Chairman of Youth Fusion.
+Mr. Ménard is currently a director of WestJet, Claridge Inc., Stingray Digital, the Montreal Symphony Orchestra, the Montreal Alouettes, the Macdonald Stewart Foundation, the Mobilys Foundation and FIRST Robotics Québec.
+He is also Chairman of Montreal International and Youth Fusion.

 In 2009, Mr. Ménard received the Public Policy Forum Testimonial Award and was recognized as a Great Montrealer by the Board of Trade of Metropolitan Montreal.
 In 2012, he received the Queen Elizabeth II Diamond Jubilee Medal and the Medal of Honour from the Montreal Heart Institute for his philanthropic involvement and support.